 We enjoyed the tour.
 The only comment we had is that the group was big so it was hard to hear sometimes.

 If you want a tour with a smaller group, you can join a paid tour instead.
-The tour offered by Klook has an additional stop at Ljubljana Castle, including roundtrip funicular rides.
+You’ll find some tours offered online that include additional stop at Ljubljana Castle with roundtrip funicular rides.

 Ljubljana Castle